Original Medicare does not cover incontinence supplies like adult diapers.

 Some Medicare Advantage plans help pay for incontinence supplies through an over-the-counter stipend.

 Medicaid may help pay for incontinence supplies like adult diapers.
-Low-income individuals not on Medicaid may be able to get assistance from community support programs.
+Individuals not on Medicaid but with limited resources may be able to get assistance from community support programs.

 The Urology Care Foundation estimates that urinary incontinence impacts at least one-quarter of men and women in the United States.
 Adult diapers are the most common way to guard against uncomfortable accidents.